Pillowkoh/Deep_Learning_Denoiser/README.md

 Run all cells in Train.ipynb.

 ## Directory structure
+* **Utils**:
-* **Utils**: utility files, including helper functions and dataset.py, which implements a helper class that generates noisy audio files by adding noise samples to clean audio files
+utility files, including helper functions and dataset.py, which implements a helper class that generates noisy audio files by adding noise samples to clean audio files

+* **notebooks**:
-* **notebooks**: jupyter notebooks for various purposes
+jupyter notebooks for various purposes

+* **static**:
-* **static**: styling for GUI
+styling for GUI

+* **templates**:
-* **templates**: HTML which defines structure for GUI
+HTML which defines structure for GUI

+* **trained_weights**:
-* **trained_weights**: saved weights which can be loaded to a denoiser model
+saved weights which can be loaded to a denoiser model

-* **data (NOT IN REPOSITORY)**: folder to hold all relevant data for training of denoiser model
+* **data (NOT IN REPOSITORY)**:
+folder to hold all relevant data for training of denoiser model

+* app.py:
-* app.py: Flask server
+Flask server

+* denoiser_app.py:
-* denoiser_app.py: Wrapper class for denoiser model which interfaces with the Flask server
+Wrapper class for denoiser model which interfaces with the Flask server

+* Train.ipynb:
-* Train.ipynb: jupyter notebook for training of denoiser model
+jupyter notebook for training of denoiser model

+* audio_dataset.py:
-* audio_dataset.py: dataloader for training
+dataloader for training

+* loss.py:
-* loss.py: loss function for training
+loss function for training

+* model.py:
-* model.py: denoiser model architecture class
+denoiser model architecture class

+* trainer.py:
-* trainer.py: trainer class for denoiser model
+trainer class for denoiser model

 ## Running the application
 It is recommended that you carry out these steps in Visual Studio Code.
 In the command line terminal, ensure that you are in the Deep_Learning_Denoiser folder.
 Then, execute the following steps:

 1. Create a virtual environment
-* macOS: python3 -m venv venv
+* POSIX: `python3 -m venv venv`
-* Windows: py -3 -m venv venv
+* Windows: `py -3 -m venv venv`

 2. Activate the virtual environment
-* macOS: . venv/bin/activate
+* POSIX: `. venv/bin/activate`
-* Windows: venv\Scripts\activate
+* Windows: `venv\Scripts\activate`

-3. Install Flask in the virtual environment pip install Flask
+3. Install Flask in the virtual environment
+`pip install Flask`

-4. Set the Flask app to be app.py set FLASK_APP=app.py
+4. Set the Flask app to be app.py
+`set FLASK_APP=app.py`

 5. Run the app
-python -m flask run
+`python -m flask run`

 6. Follow the link generated in your terminal (to your localhost) to load the application